tcassar-diss/report/planning/plan2.md

   - Idea is that server applications exhibit different set of syscalls on startup vs during steady state
-  - Syspart builds on other works [list...]
+  - Syspart builds on other works TODO: list...

 - SysXCHG: dynamically swap syscall lists based on `execve`; restrict privileges of child processes!

-- Optimus (2024): further isolate containers from hosts by introducing a runtime filtering policy
+- Optimus (2024): further isolate containers from hosts by introducing a runtime filtering policy (use this to reference limitations)

 - A lot of work looking at application of principle of least privilege;
   - Work doesn't link itself to **software compartmentalisation**, but